keptn-contrib/artifacthub/githubaction/0.1.0/README.md

       ```

   * Run this [Keptn CLI](https://keptn.sh/docs/0.10.x/reference/cli/) command `keptn send event --file triggered-event.json`
+  * Once the sequence starts, the `mytask-interactive.triggered` event will occur and be picked up by the webhook subscription.
   * Monitor the Keptn sequence progress in the Keptn Bridge sequence page
   * Monitor the GitHub workflow execution on the GitHub actions page.